Western Illinois University: Macomb Campus

 Community Environments and Mutual Respect

 It is our belief that behavior demonstrates one’s commitment to respecting individual differences.
 We are individually and collectively responsible for our behavior and accountable for our actions.
 We must each take the initiative and responsibility for learning about and becoming aware of the rich culture that exists in our residence hall communities.
 We can best learn from each other in an atmosphere of positive encouragement and mutual respect.
-Before you act, think about how your behavior supports the rights and freedoms of those who live around you.

 While having a roommate may or may not be a new experience for you, for most students, it is the first step in meeting a whole group of people who will be friends and colleagues throughout their lives.
 Even so, you don’t have to be best friends to be roommates.
 Everyone is an individual, and the differences among us are usually more interesting than troublesome.
-Roommates who learn compromise and consideration for one another will develop a valuable supportive relationship with respect to each other’s needs and rights.
+Roommates who learn compromise and consideration for one another will develop a valuable supportive relationship with respect for each other’s needs and rights.

 Experience has shown that discussing the following issues will help prevent misunderstandings: